 Yes.
 On a case-by-case basis, we accept one-off posts from outside contributors that fit in with the areas we cover.
-We don’t pay freelancers, but we’re willing to republish blog posts or articles that you retain the rights to.

 What are you looking for from a contributor post?

-How can I submit a contributor post?
+How do I submit a contributor post?

 Send an email to contributors@Businesstechweekly.com with the name of the contributor as well as his/her credentials.
 Pitch your idea.
 Include links to relevant writing samples.
 Indicate which vertical you think it belongs in.
 We receive lots of admissions everyday but you will definitely hear back if we’re interested.

-Do you have regular contributors?
+Do you use regular contributors?

 Yes.
 There are some contributors whose blogs we regularly republish and others who write original pieces for us.
 These are often high-profile experts.

 We will typically give your piece our own headline so that it fits Businesstechweekly.com style.
 We’ll also illustrate the post with our own images.
 Unfortunately, since contributors are not on staff we don’t allow them to use Businesstechweekly.com for press credentials.